jacksonwalters/color_number_keyboard/README.md

 - Jackson Walters

-Acknowledgements: A big thanks to Evelyn, Sara, Angus, and Erin for helpful conversations.
+Acknowledgements: A big thanks to Evelyn, Sean, Sara, Angus, and Erin for helpful conversations.